Ray Suarez (politician): Aldermanic career

 Suárez was elected alderman in 1991.
-He was subsequently reelected in 1995, 1999, 2003, 2007, and 2011.
+He was reelected in 1995, 1999, 2003, 2007, and 2011.
 He lost reelection in 2015 to Milly Santiago.

 He was the chairman of Housing and Real Estate, and sits on seven other committees: Aviation, Budget and Government Operations, Buildings, Finance, Transportation and the Public Way, and Zoning.

 The alderman has proposed that private businesses such as bars be required to install police surveillance cameras on their premises.
 "If you're not doing anything wrong, what do you have to worry about?" he demanded, in response to privacy concerns.

 From May 2011 until May 2015, Suarez was also Chicago's Vice Mayor.